firebase/firebase-js-sdk/.changeset/wet-windows-itch.md

 ---
 '@firebase/database': patch
 ---

-Fix RTDB startAfter/endBefore for orderByKey queries
+Fixed an issue with startAfter/endBefore when used in orderByKey queries